mitsuba-renderer/mitsuba3/docs/src/getting_started/faq.rst

     compatible with the video driver (the two must satisfy version requirements that are detailed on the OptiX website)

+- Differentiable rendering fails with an error message similar to ":monosp:`RuntimeError: cuda_malloc(): out of memory!`".

+    The rendering or autodiff graph exhausted your GPU's memory.
+Try reducing the sample count and / or resolution.
+If high sample count renders are necessary, it is possible to split computation in several low sample count passes and average together the gradients.

 - Citing Mitsuba 2 in scientific literature.

   Please use the following BibTeX entry to cite Mitsuba 2 in research articles,